ZhiLiu724/ZhiLiu724.github.io/_pages/about.md

-Outside of office, you will most likely find me hiking, rock climbing/working out, or taking photos of the beautiful world around me.
+Outside of office, you will most likely find me hiking, rock climbing, or taking photos of the beautiful world around me.
 If you are interested in the theory of optimization algorithms and mathematics of data science, check out some amazing work by my partner [Tao](https://taotolojiang.github.io/).